For the 2018-2019 school year, there are 222 students enrolled at Far Brook School.

 Most students bring their lunch from home.
-Beginning in the Fall of 2015, students in Grades 4-8 may participate in an optional school lunch pilot program catered by No Fuss Lunch of Hawthorne, NJ.
-Students in Grades 2-3 will be added to the pilot program over the course of the Fall.
+Students in Grades 2-8 may participate in an optional school lunch program, through Simply Gourmet.
 Far Brook provides a daily snack of apples and oranges as well as whole and skim milk.
-Because of the many nut allergies among the student body, peanuts and tree nut products are not permitted at Far Brook.
+Peanuts and tree nut products are not permitted at Far Brook.

 Yes.
 Starting in Grade 5, all boys and girls participate on Far Brook’s interscholastic athletic teams.
 Boys play soccer in the fall and baseball in the spring and girls play field hockey in the fall and lacrosse in the spring against a variety of independent schools.